 The need for the double-extension is however not the same for upwards scales as for downwards ones.
 In upwards scales, if, instead of stretching, we shift our hand backwards a tone to the higher note on the higher string, then our glissando will need to be totally camouflaged (inaudible) because an audible downwards glissando in an ascending scale, on either the higher or lower string, would be musically (melodically) unacceptable:

-This inaudibility can only really be achieved by sleight of hand (by relaxing the bow’s speed and pressure), when the music is loud or when there there are other things happening musically to distract the listeners attention away from our simulated legato.
+This inaudibility can only really be achieved by sleight of hand (by relaxing the bow’s speed and pressure), when the music is loud or when there are other things happening musically to distract the listeners’ attention away from our simulated legato.
 The only way to make that upward scale (across strings and without open strings) 100% legato is to do the double-extension to the new string.

-In downwards scales however we can (and often do) use a glissando shift up to the lower note (on the new string and new finger) as a way of avoiding the double-extension, because a glissando up to a note, even when that new note is lower than the preceding note, doesn’t disturb the melodic line too much and is usually quite acceptable.
+In downwards scales, however, we can (and often do) use a glissando shift up to the lower note (on the new string and new finger) as a way of avoiding the double-extension, because a glissando up to a note, even when that new note is lower than the preceding note, doesn’t disturb the melodic line too much and is usually quite acceptable.
 This is lucky because normally this one-tone-shift is more effortless than the hand contortion that the double-extension requires.

 2. SHORT UPBEATS IN DOUBLE-EXTENSION

-In the above examples we stretched in order to obtain a legato scale across two strings.
-Very often, after a short upbeat, we will stretch a rapid non-legato perfect fourth in non-scalic passages because it is a easier and more secure alternative to a fast shift.
+In the above examples, we stretched in order to obtain a legato scale across two strings.
+Very often, after a short upbeat, we will stretch a rapid non-legato perfect fourth in non-scalic passages because it is an easier and more secure alternative to a fast shift.
 The advantage of the stretch is that we can prepare it earlier than we can prepare a shift.
 In fact, here the short note before the “leap interval” is played already in the double-extended position, as though it were just a stepping stone to the next, important, note.
 Let’s look now at some of these situations: